15 Best ABM Software Platforms of 2026

 Sales Development and Prospecting

 For sales development representatives, ABM software transforms prospecting from a high-volume guessing game into a precision-based exercise.
-In practice, SDRs using intent-driven prioritization spend their time on accounts that are already showing buying signals, which means higher connect rates, more productive conversations, and better conversion to pipeline.
+SDRs using intent-driven prioritization spend their time on accounts that are already showing buying signals, which means higher connect rates, more productive conversations, and better conversion to pipeline.

 "We're seeing wins every day," said Melani Patterson, Associate Vice President of Sales Strategy.
 "Across our sales organization, we see that high performers are also heavy users of ZoomInfo."